-Making your own Amish meadow tea is quite easy, learn how to make meadow tea below with our authentic amish meadow tea recipe.
+Want to make your own batch?
+Keep reading to discover how to make meadow tea at home with our authentic Amish meadow tea recipe.

 What Is Meadow Tea?